What Flight Attendants Want You to Know Before You Fly Again

 The boarding process is hectic as people filter onto the plane looking for their assigned seat or a spot to stow their luggage.
 Flight attendants do not get paid until the door of the plane is closed; the pay clock stops when the door opens.
 This is just part of the job, which means some of the busiest parts of a flight go unpaid while crew checks emergency equipment, loads suitcases, and conducts safety checks.
 And since they are not “on the clock” during boarding, flight attendants are not supposed to lift heavy bags because their insurance will not protect them if they become injured.
 Sure, many international airlines may offer these gestures, but their work rules may be different.
 The added layer of stress that the pandemic causes, which is hard to forget since everyone is supposed to be wearing a mask, makes boarding more tense than usual.
 Find out 16 other things you should never say to a flight attendant.

 You might not get a meal in first class

 These days, first class will be all about the few extra inches of space and free checked bags rather than fancy meals and service.
 In cost-cutting mode now, and to reduce staff interaction, airlines are mostly offering pre-packaged snacks and some drinks, if any, on domestic flights.
 American Airlines is still serving meals in first class on longer domestic flights over 2,200 miles where other airlines have just been giving out packaged snacks in the premium cabin.
 With many airport shops and restaurants closed for now, this is an appreciated move for those paying for the premium cabin.
 On shorter flights, American, Delta, and United are among the airlines offering some sort of snack bag with water to all passengers.
-This is a good time to refresh your memory on foods you can—and can’t—bring through security.

 You may be able to have a drink